 Whatever the size of your nest egg, retirement will likely mean big changes in your financial life.
 Sources of income can shift, as can expenses.
-And financial priorities often change as you move from saving for retirement to generating a "paycheck" from your hard-earned retirement savings.
+And financial priorities often change as you move from saving for retirement to generating income from your hard-earned retirement savings.

-"Retirement is a milestone and a good opportunity to start fresh," says Patricia Gooding, vice president of product management at Fidelity Investments.
-The clean-slate approach, she says, has the potential to make dealing with finances easier, more efficient, and cheaper if you can consolidate accounts and eliminate fees.
+"Retirement is a milestone and a good opportunity to start fresh," says Ralph Poirier, vice president of cash management at Fidelity Investments.
+The clean-slate approach, he says, has the potential to make dealing with finances easier, more efficient, and cheaper if you can consolidate accounts and mitigate fees.

 At any point in your retirement, your income streams may be producing more cash than you are spending.
 If so, you’ll want to think about how to continue to invest that excess cash flow to help meet both your near-term liquidity needs and longer-term needs for both income and growth.
 When investing, be sure to make liquidity—how quickly you need access to your cash—a central consideration.
-In general, the more comfortable you are with risk and the less liquidity you need, the more yield you can afford to pursue.
+In general, the more comfortable you are with risk (for reasons of investment horizon and risk tolerance) the greater the level of risk—and potential return—you can afford to pursue.

 One approach to consider is to bucket cash for different short- and longer-term needs, such as living expenses, short-term goals, and emergencies.
 Here are some ways to implement each:

 Emergencies: You should review the adequacy of your emergency fund, or set one up if you have not already done so, keeping as much as six months of expenses for unexpected events, like a roof that needs to be replaced or another hefty bill you did not anticipate.
-One size, however, does not fit all.
+However, one size does not fit all.
 You will need to take into account your expenses, liabilities, and other individual circumstances in order to determine a dollar figure that suits your needs.
-Consider investing this money in a mix of highly liquid accounts, such as money market funds and less liquid options, such as CDs or conservative bond funds.
+Consider investing this money in a mix of highly liquid accounts such as money market funds, and less liquid options such as CDs or conservative bond funds.

 How to tie it all together

-The key is to make sure that your money can be easily accessed, moved, and invested according to your needs, and without fees.
+The key is to make sure your money can be easily accessed, moved, and invested according to your needs, and, ideally, to do so in a way that mitigates overall fees.
 Some people opt to consolidate by putting all their funds into a group of accounts with a single provider so that money can move easily from one account to another.
 For example, you might have a basic checking or brokerage account for paying the bills with a variety of electronic options, including mobile or Web payments, electronic funds transfer, mobile check deposit, or similar services.

 Look for a provider that offers options to easily transfer money from your retirement accounts, such as IRAs, into your cash account.
 Some firms will offer periodic withdrawal methods so you can harvest retirement assets or earnings on a schedule that fits your needs.
 Periodic withdrawals help you create a "just-in-time" income stream and allow remaining assets to produce potential earnings until you need more cash.
 If you are spending less than you expected, consider setting up access to a sweep system that automatically reinvests excess cash.